MongoDB

 Embedding (Denormalization)

-Use when you have "contains" relationships or one-to-few.
+Use when you have "contains" relationships or one-to-few relationships.
+Embedding means storing related data within a single document:

 // User Document with Embedded Address